Associative idempotent nondecreasing functions are reducible: Introduction

 \section{Introduction}

 In this paper we investigate the class of functions $F:X^n\to X$ ($n\ge 2$) defined on a chain (i.e., totally ordered set) $X$ that are nondecreasing, idempotent and associative.
 For arbitrary set $X$ the study of associativity stemmed back to the pioneering work of D\"ornte \cite{Dor28} and Post \cite{Pos40}.
 Dudek and Mukhin \cite{DudMuk96, DM} gave a characterization of reducibility using the terminology of a neutral element (see Theorem \ref{thmDM}).
-However their result is essential from a theoretic point of view, it is not really applicable for a given situation unless the function originally has a neutral element (for further details see also \cite{GG2016}).
-Ackerman \cite{A} made a complete characterization of quasitrivial associative operations.
-In his paper it was shown that every quasitrivial associative function is derived from a binary or a ternary operation.
-We recall a simplification of his main result in Theorem \ref{thmAkk}.
+While their result is essential from a theoretic point of view, it is not easy to apply it for a given situation unless the function originally has a neutral element (for further details see also \cite{GG2016}).
+Ackerman \cite{A} made a complete characterization of quasitrivial associative functions.
+In his paper it was shown that every quasitrivial associative function is derived from a binary or a ternary function.

-Couceiro and Marichal showed in \cite{CM2012} that continuous symmetric cancellative and associative $n$-ary operations defined on a nonempty real interval are reducible (see Remark 4. of \cite{CM2012}).
-Although their result is slightly connected to our investigation, it also shows that reducibility is an essential property in the study of associative $n$-ary operations.
+Couceiro and Marichal showed in \cite{CM2012} that continuous symmetric cancellative and associative $n$-ary functions defined on a nonempty real interval are reducible (see Remark 4 of \cite{CM2012}).
+Although they established reducibility under some hypotheses that are not related to those of the present paper, it also shows that reducibility is an important property in the study of associative $n$-ary functions.
+Reducibility and extremality\footnote{The definition of extremality stems from \cite{Szekely2014}.} of quasitrivial associative symmetric nondecreasing functions were studied in \cite{DKM}.